Qing dynasty in Inner Asia

 The Qing Empire in 1820.
 The Inner Asian regions are shown in light yellow (different from the dark yellow area called Han Eighteen provinces).

 Official map of the Qing Empire published by the Qing in 1905.

-The Qing dynasty in Inner Asia was the expansion of the Qing dynasty's realm in Inner Asia in the 17th and the 18th century AD, including both Inner Mongolia and Outer Mongolia, both Manchuria (Northeast China) and Outer Manchuria, Tibet, Qinghai and Xinjiang.
+The Qing dynasty in Inner Asia was the expansion of the Qing dynasty's realm in Inner Asia in the 17th and the 18th century AD, including Manchuria (comprising Inner Manchuria and Outer Manchuria), Mongolia (comprising Inner Mongolia and Outer Mongolia), Tibet (mainly comprising modern-day Qinghai, western Sichuan, and the Tibet Autonomous Region), and Xinjiang (a.k.a.
+Chinese Turkestan or East Turkestan).

 Wars were fought primarily against the Northern Yuan (before 1636) and the Dzungar Khanate (1687–1758).
-Even before the conquest of China proper (see Transition from Ming to Qing), the Manchus had established the Later Jin dynasty that controlled Manchuria (modern Northeast China as well as Outer Manchuria) and Inner Mongolia, with the latter being previously controlled by the Northern Yuan under Ligdan Khan.
+Even before the conquest of China proper (see: Transition from Ming to Qing), the Manchus had established the Later Jin dynasty that controlled Manchuria (modern-day Northeast China as well as Outer Manchuria) and Inner Mongolia, with the latter being previously controlled by the Northern Yuan under Ligdan Khan.

 After suppressing the Revolt of the Three Feudatories and the conquest of Taiwan as well as ending the Sino-Russian border conflicts in the 1680s, the Dzungar–Qing War broke out.
 This eventually led to Qing conquests of Outer Mongolia, Tibet, Qinghai and Xinjiang.
 All of them became part of the Qing Empire and were garrisoned by Qing forces, but they were governed through several different types of administrative structures and also retained many of their existing institutions.
 Furthermore, they were not governed as regular provinces (until Xinjiang and Manchuria were turned into provinces during the late Qing period), but instead were supervised by the Lifan Yuan, a Qing government agency that oversaw the empire's frontier regions.